cramallo/mutants/README.md

 - I added Swagger for API information.

-- The code coverage is 96%.
+- The code coverage is 100% (checked with IntelliJ IDEA Coverage Tool).

 ## Deployed endpoints